gvaatstra/a11y-workshop/README.md

 - https://www.washington.edu/accesscomputing/AU/before.html

 If you want to use the submodules, you can host them locally from within the specific site folder.
-Go to the `sites` folder and and go to one of the sites, then run the following command:
+Go to the `sites` folder and and go to the folder of one of the sites, then run the following command:
 ```bash
 npx live-server
 ```